Tskhvedadze/Tskhvedadze/README.md

 <h1 align="center">Hi there, I'm Giorgi Tskhvedadze 👋</h1>

-### I'm a junior front-end developer with a passion for creating exceptional user experiences.
+### I'm front-end developer with a passion for creating exceptional user experiences.
 Here's a bit about me:

 📘 **Education**: Graduated from Digital Institute with a focus on front-end development